Hellweg Net: General

 The existing timetable was maintained.
 The Eurobahn bought 25 new four-part Stadler FLIRT railcars for operation on the Hellweg network.
 These replaced older Deutsche Bahn vehicles.
 The increased comfort of the new train sets as well as the fully functioning ticket machine in the train were well received by passengers.

-A workshop was built in Hamm-Heessen for servicing Eurobahn’s Flirt railcars with a capacity of 43 vehicles.
+A workshop was built in Hamm-Heessen for servicing Eurobahn's Flirt railcars with a capacity of 43 vehicles.
 It was taken into full operation in the summer of 2009.
 The company plans to employ 200 people there.

 RB 50: Der Lüner

 Der Lüner (meaning the person/thing from Lünen) connects Dortmund via Lünen with Munster.

-Services run from Dortmund Hauptbahnhof via Münster Hauptbahnhof initially over a section of the Dortmund–Enschede railway.
+Services run from Dortmund Hauptbahnhof via Münster Hauptbahnhof initially over a section of the Dortmund–Gronau railway.
 From Lünen they run on the Preußen–Münster railway.

 Development

 The RB 50 had a difficult start.
 Because the workshop in Hamm-Heessen had not yet been completed, the maintenance of all new railcars was carried out in the WestfalenBahn workshop in Rheine.
 Hence, bottlenecks often occurred that initially forced to use of one-part train sets.
 In the winter of 2008/2009 the entire Hellweg network was affected, but RB 50 was most frequently operated with one-part trains, which reduced the space available for passengers and caused crowded trains.

 The state of a platform in Preußen station, which serves the districts of Lünen-Horstmar and Lünen-South, prompted the Federal Railway Authority in early May 2009 to ban the trains stopping at a curved part of the platform there.
 As a first response, Eurobahn again ran one-part trains that did not have to stop on the curved part of the platform.
 In mid-May the originally planned two-part trains ran again, but with trains running from Dortmund to Preußen not stopping, which also solved the problem.
 Preußen station was only served by trains from Dortmund by the parallel service, the RB 51 (Westmünsterland-Bahn).
 Eurobahn put additional assisting staff in Preußen station at the beginning of 20 May 2009, so that the operation of the full timetable was possible.
 Eurobahn called on DB Station&Service as the owner of the railway facilities to remedy the situation.
 The platform was rebuilt in September 2009.